CustomGPT.ai Blog

 This means:

-It’s literally as easy as upload, train, and deploy.
+It’s as simple as upload, train, and deploy.

 Now, let’s walk through the step-by-step setup.